backupbrew/switchbrew/Applet Manager services.md

 ### SetPerformanceConfigurationChangedNotification

-Takes an input u8, no output.
+Takes an input u8 bool, no output.

 ### GetCurrentPerformanceConfiguration